imdrasil/jennifer.cr/docs/crud.md

 c.save
 ```

-> Any `::create` and `#save` method call by default process under a transation.
-If transation is already started will not create new one.
+> Any `::create` and `#save` method call by default process under a transaction.
+If transaction is already started will not create new one.

 To insert multiple records at once use `::import`: